8.5 Developing cultural and creative competences

 The Children's Laureate

 Laureate na nÓg (The Children's Laureate) participates in selected events and activities around Ireland during their term.
 The laureate is chosen for their internationally recognised, high-quality children’s writing or illustration and the positive impact they have had on readers, as well as other writers and illustrators.
 The initiative aims to engage young people with high quality children’s literature and to underline the importance of children’s literature in our cultural and imaginative lives.
-It is an initiative of the Arts Council with the support of Arts Council of Northern Ireland, the Department of Children and Youth Affairs, Children’s Books Ireland and Poetry Ireland.
+It is an initiative of the Arts Council with the support of Arts Council of Northern Ireland, the Department of Children, Equality, Disability, Integration and Youth, Children’s Books Ireland and Poetry Ireland.

 Design and Crafts Council of Ireland’s Panel

 The Design and Crafts Council of Ireland has put together a panel of craftspeople for school programmes, talks, residences and/or practical workshops.
-The Council is funded by the Department of Business, Enterprise and Innovation via Enterprise Ireland.
+The Council is funded by the Department of Enterprise, Trade and Employment via Enterprise Ireland.